 “It would certainly be useful, and if I didn’t think you were able, I wouldn’t have suggested it.”
 Ross turned, and they began to walk together back through the copse of trees which sheltered the house from the clay workings.
 “When we were in London I spoke with your Aunt Caroline about a plan she has for Killewarren.
 It’s early days yet, and I haven’t mentioned it to your mother – talking of Caroline upsets her, and she’s had enough stress lately.”

-“Cap'n Ross, Cap'n Ross…” It was Betsy Martin, their housekeeper, panting up the slope to meet them.
+“Mister Ross, Mister Ross…” It was Betsy Martin, their housekeeper, panting up the slope to meet them.

 “What is it?”
-Ross demanded sharply, seeing the distress on her wide face.
+Ross demanded sharply, seeing the distress on her ruddy face.

 He broke into a rapid stride, cursing his lame ankle.
 Harry raced ahead, reaching the house before him, and he found him standing helplessly in the doorway of the old parlour.
 Demelza was collapsed at the table, her head resting on her arms, great sobs shaking her slim frame.